allyharrison/penni/README.md

 ## Get started

 0. Activate the dev container in VSCode
-1. Start the db, server and client with `docker compose up`
+1. Copy `.env.example` files to `.env` in server and client.
+2. Follow READMEs in server and client to start Django/Next.js
-2. Server is at `localhost:8000`, client at `localhost:3000`
+3. Server is at `localhost:8000`, client at `localhost:3000`

 ## Server